What is a PayID?

 - You can have more than one PayID for a single bank account – your mobile number as well as your email address, for example, but a single PayID can only be linked to one bank account at a time.
 Your PayID can be moved between different accounts and banks, making it easier to change banks.

 If you’re looking to switch banks, you can compare transaction accounts with Canstar.

 Compare transaction accounts on Canstar’s database

 The table below displays a snapshot of 5-Star Rated transaction accounts on Canstar’s database for high transactors (individuals averaging 35 transactions a month) in NSW, sorted by Star Rating (highest to lowest) and then by provider name (a-z).
 Check upfront with the provider and read the PDS to confirm whether the provider offers PayID as a service to customers, and whether the product meets your needs, before opening an account.

 How do I use PayID?

-Once you have set up your PayID, you can start giving it to friends and family instead of your BSB and account number if they need to send you money.
-In turn, other people can give you their PayID so you can do the same for them.
+- Payments to your account: Once you have set up your PayID, you can start giving it to friends and family instead of your BSB and account number if they need to send you money.

-The process of making a payment using someone’s PayID may vary depending on the bank you’re with.
-However, it could involve adding the person you want to pay to your ‘address book’ of payment contacts using their PayID, provided the other person’s financial institution also offers PayID as a service.
-You would then be able to select the new contact and send them money as per usual.
+- Payments to other people’s accounts: The process of making a payment using someone’s PayID may vary depending on the bank you’re with.
+It can involve adding the person you want to pay to your ‘address book’ of payment contacts using their PayID, provided the other person’s financial institution also offers PayID as a service.
+You can then select the new contact and send them money as usual.